verifiable-pdfs/blockchain-certificates/docs/create_certificates.md

 ```

 ### Usage: `create-certificates`
 Creates the certificates given a PDF template file and a CSV file that contains all the graduates; a PDF certificate is created for each entry in the CSV.
-The PDF metadata `metadata_object` is added to the PDF.
-It is a JSON object that always contains `issuer` and `issuer_address` as well as all the fields specified in `cert_metadata_columns`.
+The PDF metadata fields contain an `issuer` field with information about the issuer (name, Bitcoin address/identification).
+It also contains a `metadata` field which contains all the user-defined metadata fields specified in `cert_metadata_columns`.
 Following is the creation of a merkle tree that contains all the hashes of the certificates, the merkle root of which is published to the blockchain.
-A corresponding chainpoint receipt is added as metadata `chainpoint_proof` in each PDF certificate.
-The compulsory metadata are `metadata_object`, and `chainpoint_proof`.
+A corresponding chainpoint receipt is added as metadata in the `chainpoint_proof` field in each PDF certificate.
+The compulsory metadata are `issuer`, and `chainpoint_proof`.

 Given the example directory structure from above and a proper config.ini file it is as simple as: